puppetlabs/puppetlabs-stdlib/README.markdown

   *Type*: statement

+#### `validate_cmd`

-* `validate_cmd`: Performs validation of a string with an external command.
+Performs validation of a string with an external command.
 The first argument of this function should be a string to test, and the second argument should be a path to a test command taking a % as a placeholder for the file path (will default to the end of the command if no % placeholder given).
 If the command, launched against a tempfile containing the passed string, returns a non-null value, compilation will abort with a parse error.

 If a third argument is specified, this will be the error message raised and seen by the user.